TESLA-N/TESLA-N/README.md

 - 👋 Hi, I’m @TESLA-N a.k.a Nitish Kumar
-- 👀 I’m interested in ...Software development🧑‍💻  & Starup ups 💹
+- 👀 I’m interested in ...Software development🧑‍💻
-- 🌱 I’m currently learning ...Data Structures and Alogorithm
+- 🌱 I’m currently llooking for a job or internship in IT Sector
+-